HJEC/r-pi-application/index.md

 <p class="found">Discovered on: https://codeclubworld.org/</p>

 **Problem:**
-Having multiple `<h1>` tags on a single page can confuse search engines about the page’s primary topic, potentially diluting SEO value.
+Having multiple `<h1>` tags on a single page can confuse search engines about the page's primary topic, potentially diluting SEO value.
 It can also impact accessibility, making it harder for screen readers to navigate and understand the content hierarchy.

 **Context:**
 Whilst Google has clarified that having multiple `<h1>` tags does not inherently harm SEO, it is still considered best practice to use a **single `<h1>`** per page.